 8- To test the battery put on this mode and touch the two alligator clips together so the metal is touching.
 If the Status Light turns red the battery is good.

 10- Knob that controls the strength of the signal sent down the wire.

-The first thing you need to do is open up your batteries and put one in each Wire Locator
+The first thing you need to do before you try to find breaks in your invisible dog fence is open up your batteries and put one in each Wire Locator

 Each one goes into the back of each of the wire locators, they snap right in and fit snuggly.
 You can then put the backs back on and they will be ready to be used.